timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 1000000001111111
 ```

-Of course, we could exclude those, but since we precalculate this data, it won't matter much if we have a bit more data in the cache.
+Of course, we could exclude those, but since we precalculate the blocks, it won't matter much if we have a bit more data in the cache.

 ### Parsing Methods

-Last but at least, we have five parsing methods that we need to go over.
+Last but not least, we have five parsing methods that we need to go over.
 Let's start with the simplest one, `Parse1DigitNumbers`:

 ```csharp
 private static readonly Vector128<byte> Zeros = Vector128.Create((byte)'0');